rubygems/rfcs/text/0008-gem-contents-api.md

 # Summary

 Provide an API for accessing gem contents.
+Support code browsing, security, and enable future features that rely on per-file access to gem source.
-The gem contents could be rendered on rubygems.org or accessed directly view api calls.
+The gem contents could be rendered on rubygems.org or accessed directly via the API.
-Support security and enable future behavior that could verify gem contents against versions in source control.
-The API should return the directory structure and contents of files inside the actual gem package.
+The API consists of two endpoints: a gem "manifest" endpoint and a file endpoint.
-The API should be available for any version of any gem that is currently available for download.
+The API should be available for a substantial number of gem versions, if not all.

 # Motivation